 to

-The entry-format in the sample description for the RTP reception hint tracks is 'rrtp'.
+The entry-format in the sample entry for the RTP reception hint tracks is 'rrtp'.
 The syntax of the sample entry is the same as for RTP server hint tracks having the entry-format 'rtp '.

 class ReceivedRtpHintSampleEntry() extends HintSampleEntry ('rrtp') { uint(16) hinttrackversion = 1; uint(16) highestcompatibleversion = 1; uint(32) maxpacketsize; }

-The entry-format identifier in the sample description of the RTP reception hint track is different from the entry-format in the sample description of the RTP server hint track, in order to avoid using an RTP reception hint track that contains errors as a valid server hint track.
+The entry-format identifier in the sample entry of the RTP reception hint track is different from the entry-format in the sample entry of the RTP server hint track, in order to avoid using an RTP reception hint track that contains errors as a valid server hint track.

 …

-The SSRC value shall equal the SSRC value in the header of all recorded SRTP packets described by the sample description.
+The SSRC value shall equal the SSRC value in the header of all recorded SRTP packets described by the sample entry.

 In 9.4.2.3 change